 Stucco: Be on the lookout for cracks and chips.

 Brick: Look for crumbling mortar joints.

 You'll want to repair any defects before cleaning.
 The sooner you make repairs, the better you protect your house from moisture infiltration that can lead to dry rot and mold forming inside your walls.

 Repairing Wood, Vinyl, and Fiber-Cement Siding

 Repairs to wood, vinyl, and fiber-cement siding require the expertise to remove the damaged siding while leaving surrounding siding intact.
 Unless you have the skills, hire a professional carpenter or siding contractor.
-Expect to pay $200-$300 to replace one or two damaged siding panels or pieces of wood clapboard.
+Expect to pay $1 to $15 per square foot to replace one or two damaged siding panels, depending on the material, or pieces of wood clapboard.

 Repairing Brick and Mortar

-Crumbling and loose mortar should be removed with a cold chisel and repaired with fresh mortar — a process called repointing.
+Crumbling and loose mortar should be removed with a cold chisel and repaired with fresh mortar -- a process called repointing.
 An experienced do-it-yourselfer can repoint mortar joints between bricks, but the process is time-consuming.
-Depending on the size of the mortar joints (thinner joints are more difficult), a masonry professional will repoint brick siding for $5-$20/sq. ft.
+Depending on the size of the mortar joints (thinner joints are more difficult), a masonry professional will repoint brick siding for $4 to $25 per square foot.

-Efflorescence — the powdery white residue that sometimes appears on brick and stone surfaces — is the result of soluble salts in the masonry or grout being leached out by moisture, probably indicating the masonry and grout was never sealed correctly.
+Efflorescence -- the powdery white residue that sometimes appears on brick and stone surfaces -- is the result of soluble salts in the masonry or grout being leached out by moisture, probably indicating the masonry and grout wasn't sealed correctly.

 Remove efflorescence by scrubbing it with water and white vinegar mixed in a 50/50 solution and a stiff bristle brush.
 As soon as the surface is clear and dry, seal it with a quality masonry sealer to prevent further leaching.